About me

 Since 2006 I have also been teaching in Lucca at the Faculty of Tourism Sciences.
 In 2006 and 2007 I taught English linguistics to the third year students of the the degree course LEP (Letterature Europee per l’Editoria e la Produzione Culturale).

-I have been a member of the Pisan research team for two National Research Projects (PRIN), and my main research interests at present are lexical semantics and pragmatics and ESP (English for Tourism).
+I was a member of the Pisan research team for two National Research Projects (PRIN), and my main research interests at present are lexical semantics and pragmatics and ESP (English for Tourism).

 I have published several articles in Italian and international journals and I am co-editor of a book on Lexical Complexity and Translation with Prof. Marcella Bertuccelli Papi and Dr. Silvia Masi.